baileyb0t/CA-Sac-open-data/README.md

 ---

 I have also saved PDF screenshots of the PRA portal detailing the exchange between myself and SacPD, should the portal or those requests become unavailable.

+# Author
+The data sourcing and processing was completed by Bailey Passmore, Data Scientist at the Human Rights Data Analysis Group.
+If you have any questions or information about this data to share, please contact bailey@hrdag.org.